lucasgray/lucasgray/_projects/runstrike/mobile-game.md

 ![run complete](/assets/runstrike/run-complete.png)

-I spent a lot of time animating the components so the app felt alive & deliciously retro  -
+I spent a lot of time animating the components so the app felt alive & deliciously retro (old screens, but it gives you an idea)  -

 ![screens](/assets/runstrike/screens.gif)